Frequently Asked Questions About Beef and Butchering

 We accept cash, check, Paypal, and Venmo.
 We try to make our beef affordable for all budgets, so if you have a set budget and want something specific please contact us and we will do our best to accommodate.

-*As of July 1, 2020 a down payment will be required on quarter, half, and whole beef carcasses.
+*A down payment will be required on half and whole beef carcasses.
 This is impart to help with the end total, as it isn't as expensive for the customer, but also protects us as the producer.